KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/KeyboardKit.md

 ![KeyboardKit logo](Logo.png)

-KeyboardKit lets you create amazing [custom keyboards][About] with a few lines of code, using Swift & SwiftUI.
+KeyboardKit lets you create amazing [custom keyboard extensions][About] with a few lines of code, using Swift & SwiftUI.

 KeyboardKit extends Apple's limited keyboard APIs with more capabilities.
 It can be extended with [KeyboardKit Pro][Pro], which unlocks Pro features like localized keyboards, autocomplete, an emoji keyboard, AI support, themes, and much more.